grz0zrg/fbg/README.md

 FBGraphics was also extended to support any numbers of custom rendering backend; all graphics calls manipulate internal buffers and a simple interface allow to draw the result the way you want to.

 An OpenGL rendering backend which use the [GLFW library](http://www.glfw.org/) was created to demonstrate the custom backend feature, it allow to draw the non-accelerated FB Graphics buffer into an OpenGL context through a texture and thus allow to interwine 3D or 2D graphics produced with standard OpenGL calls with CPU-only graphics produced by FBGraphics draw calls.

+An OpenGL ES 2.0 backend is also available with similar features, it target platforms with support for OpenGL ES 2.0 through fbdev (tested on Nano PI Fire 3 SBC) or Raspberry PI and similar platforms, it wouldn't be hard to extend this for more OpenGL ES 2.0 platforms...

 FBGraphics was built so that it is possible to create any number of rendering context using different backend running at the same time while exploiting multi-core processors... the content of any rendering context can be transfered into other context through images when calling `fbg_drawInto`